 If your employer has good reason to ask you not to attend work because of coronavirus (eg you have recently returned from a country badly affected by the virus, or had contact with someone who has contracted it), then they can ask you to stay away.
 You will be entitled to your contractual pay.

 If your employer decides to reduce your hours of work or to close your place of work, then you are entitled to pay as normal, without any reduction.
-Millions of employers have been helped to achieve this by the government’s furlough leave scheme (see above and our guide to the furlough scheme.)
+Over 9 million employers have so far been helped to achieve this by the government’s furlough scheme (see above and our guide to the furlough scheme.)

 (See S151 Social Security, Contributions and Benefits Act 1992 and S147-154 Employment Rights Act 1996 for relevant legislation)